Employee Self Service

 - Dental Guide

 New hires are eligible the month following 60 days of full -time employment

 Enrollment is open in late fall for January

-Enrollment for Florida Blue and Principal is online at hrconnection.com
+Enrollment for United Healthcare and Principal is online at EmployeeNavigator.com

 An email will be sent with your login credentials

 We offer all employees a 403b plan for their retirement.
-Full time employees are entitled to a match of their contributions up to 3% of their base salary.
+Full time employees are entitled to an employer provided contribution 3% of their base salary.

 Additionally, employees with a valid health insurance waiver may opt to have 250/mo funded into their retirement account.

 2. Establish your contribution amount – Complete the Salary Reduction Agreement and send to the Office (Optional)